SChinchi/LogViewer/README.md

   - Add loading progress bar for big files.
 Optimisation might also be possible when parsing the log.
 - Summary
   - Currently very much WIP.
 Maybe trim the information shown, maybe combine it with Diagnostics, maybe get rid of it.
-- Mod list
-  - Flag mods as problematic with a custom list.
-  - Add whitelist for functional mods that should not be flagged.
 - Console
   - Show additional lines around an event for context?
 - Diagnostics